-Prague, Czech Republic – Although few people know it, the Czech Republic, thanks to a robust economy, a business-friendly environment and a bustling entrepreneurial scene, is one of the best destinations in Europe for start-ups.
+Prague, Czech Republic – Although few people know it, the Czech Republic, thanks to a robust economy, a business-friendly environment and a bustling entrepreneurial scene, ranks among the top 5 best country in Europe for startups.

 According to a study conducted by NimbleFins, that identifies the top 12 out of 50 countries in Europe for start-ups, the Czech Republic ranks as the 6th best country in Europe for start-ups.
 The findings are based on data from the World Bank, the OECD, the Word Economic Forum or UNESCO, as well as previous studies by Deloitte or PWC.